About the SPM

 We believe in continuous personal development through self-practice and the embodiment of Joseph Pilates’ teaching

-We welcome UK-based Pilates training providers who deliver a comprehensive training in both studio apparatus and matwork, or who are already offering matwork training and are committed to including full apparatus training in their syllabus within a given timeframe.
+We welcome UK-based Pilates training providers who deliver a comprehensive training in both studio apparatus and matwork, or providers who only offer matwork training.
+In both cases, you must commit to adapting your course content and assessments within a given time frame to meet the requirements of the relevant SPM standard.

-To go onto the SPM Register, your Training Provider or parent organisation must be an SPM member.
-They must be able to confirm that you have been regularly undertaking professional development courses in the past.
-You also need to continue professional development whilst on the Register.
+- Ideally your Training Provider or parent organisation is an SPM member.
+They must be able to confirm that you have been regularly undertaking professional development courses in the past and you also need to continue professional development (CPD) whilst on the Register.

 If you would like to be listed on the SPM Register of Teachers but the provider that you trained with is not planning to become an SPM member, we’ll do our best to help.
-Please contact one of SPM’s member organisations to discuss a route plan for joining.
-You may have to undertake a short “conversion” or “integration” course” if your original training needs to be aligned to the new SPM standards.
+You can either:

 As a Pilates professional, it is important that you update and extend your skills and knowledge through continued professional development (CPD).
 This can be through courses, workshops, and classes and should typically amount to 2-3 days each year.
-Ongoing membership of the SPM Register of Teachers is be based on you meeting this.
-The SPM Register requirement is aligned to the CPD scheme run by your parent organisation as an SPM member.
+An ongoing listing (renewed annually) on the SPM Register of Teachers is be based on you meeting this.

 If you hold a current Reformer qualification issued by your Training Provider, this is still valid and is recognised for insurance and teaching purposes.